Netflix Data Engineer Interview (2026)

 Netflix processes billions of streaming events daily to power recommendations, optimize video quality, and run one of the largest A/B testing platforms in the world.
-Their DE interviews emphasize Spark expertise, streaming architecture, and the cultural independence to own entire systems.
-Here is what to expect and how to prepare.
+Their DE interviews demand Spark expertise, streaming architecture fluency, and the cultural independence to own entire systems without oversight.

 Netflix DE Interview Process